fivedigit/fivedigit.github.io/_posts/2013-08-25-lets-give-it-a-number-try.md

 title:  "Let's give it a #try"
 date:   2013-08-25 13:11:10
 author: "Jeroen Weeink"
+description: "Read how Rails' try method can be very helpful against the cluttering presence checks."
 ---
 A frequent bit of code seen throughout applications looks like this: